 13. Test closure report: It gives a detailed analysis of the bugs found, bugs removed and discrepancies found in the software.

 14. Release Note: Release notes will be sent to the client, customer or stakeholders along with the build.
-It contains list of new releases, bug fixes.
+It contains a list of new releases, bug fixes.

 15. Installation/configuration guide: This guide helps to install or configure the components that make up the system and its hardware and software requirements.